 2. Track your social mentions

-Gone are the days when customers would ring up your call center or write you a long email to resolve a query, praise you, or express their annoyance.
+Gone are the days when customers would ring up your call centre or write you a long email to resolve a query, praise you, or express their annoyance.
 The New Age consumers are social-friendly.
 They simply name-drop the brand on social and keep a vigilant watch on the same.
 The sooner you identify a potential PR crisis, the better.
 Moreover, responding to customers on social increases the likelihood they’ll spend on your products.

 You can also garner some social mentions while leveraging your network.
-Find some thought leadership to share with the decision makers that are purely informational.
+Find some thought leadership to share with the decision-makers that are purely informational.
 Show your client the level of care and service you will provide for them once they become a customer.
 Impress them with your knowledge and ability to help them in their career.